malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * _**Functional processes underlying subjective experience in humans**.
 Habitual, rational, and innate control processes receive sensory input about the state of the body and the environment and produce body actions that effect change against the state of the body and environment.
 Control processes retain state, enabling multi-iteration processing.
 The current and recent trajectory of control process state (CP state) is captured and a dimensionality reduced high-level representation is made available as an additional sense to the control processes via the meta-management feedback loop.
 Environment, body, and cognitive schemas attach additional contextual and meaning information to sensory input, for example providing source labelling to the control processes.
 Emotions/feelings add an extra level of "importance" to some information.
 Attentional control mechanisms "choose" which sensory information is attended to._

 At its core, these functional processes take the externally focussed physical senses (sight, sound, smell, touch, taste) and the internally focussed physical senses (proprioception, balance, etc.), and process them through the action of the innate, habitual and rational control processes, producing appropriate body actions.
 Schemas for body and environment attach additional contextual and meaning information to the raw senses, including "source labelling" - identifying whether the sense indicates an external or internal source.
 Emotions/feelings likewise attach additional meaning information to the raw senses.
 Emotions likely also a have more direct manipulative effect on the control processes, but that is not important for our discussion.
-Attention affects which information from those sense modalities becomes the focus of the control processes at any given time.
+Attention affects which information from those sense modalities becomes the focus of the control processes at any given moment.

 Over the course of multi-iteration processing, the state and recent trajectory of the control processes are captured through some means and a dimensionality reduced representation is constructed.
 That is made available as an additional sense, a _cognitive sense_, via the meta-management feedback loop.
 That cognitive sense goes through the same processes for meaning attachment and source labelling as any other sense, including through the development of cognitive schemas.

 The cognitive sense likely also encounters the same attentional control as for any other sense.
 The full extent to which attention attenuates the meta-management feedback loop cannot be clarified at this stage.
 Anecdotally there is definitely a way in which we can attend less or more to our own mental states, but conversely the arguments of the need for meta-management suggest that the data feed from the feedback loop should always be available.
 The answers are not important for an understanding of subjective experience.
 For now we will simply assume that handling of meta-management feedback has the same mixture of "unconscious" and "conscious" processing that we are familiar with for other things - to whatever extent that actually means.

 Through the action of multi-iteration processing, this system is capable of entertaining trains of thought.
 The kinds of trains of thought, the topics that are possible to be thought about, and the duration of any given train of thought are all constrained by the computational capacity and representational qualities of the components of this system.
+In short, the representational complexity associated with any train of thought is limited by the understanding inherent within the system.

 Memory enables past computational states to be recovered.

-Before proceeding further, it is important to briefly clarify what the above description is _not_.
-As a functional description, it makes no claims about the specific neurological pathways or components involved.
-For example, the meta-management feedback loop may follow a single neurological pathway, forming a single integrated representation, in the style of a _cartesian theatre_ [citation].
-Alternatively, it may be the effect of many independent feedback pathways, for example in the style of Dennetian _multiple-drafts_ [citation].
-The functional description presented is focused on the most significant processing underlying subject experience and thus omits a lot of other cognitive processes and even omits other connectivities between processes identified.
-For example, as identified in an earlier section, the emotions can be viewed as a meta-management process themselves and likely directly influence the behaviour of the identified control processes.
-I have also not attempted to capture in this illustration _how_ the control processes might perform their meta-management functions.

 # V.2 Subjective Experience States
 I believe that the processes described above are entirely sufficient for the creation of all of our subjective experiences.
 These processes can be used to explain the specific nature of the content of subjective experience, and of the existence of subjective experience in the first place.